Muneeb20019/RAG-Agent-n8n/README.md

-# RAG-Powered AI Agent with n8n
+# RAG-based Q/A AI Agent

 This repository contains an n8n workflow-powered RAG (Retrieval Augmented Generation) AI Agent designed to provide contextual answers based on a custom knowledge base.
 This project demonstrates how to build a powerful AI agent for document Q&A without writing extensive code, leveraging n8n's visual workflow automation capabilities.